NFL draft: Timing

 Each team has its representatives attend the draft.
 During the draft, one team is always "on the clock."
-Teams have 10 minutes to make their choice in the first round, seven minutes in the second round, five minutes in the third through sixth rounds, and four minutes in the seventh round.
+Teams have eight minutes to make their choice in the first round, seven minutes in the second round, five minutes in the third through sixth rounds, and four minutes in the seventh round.
 Until 2007, the limits were 15 minutes in the first round, 10 minutes in the second, and 5 minutes for all subsequent rounds.
+The time for first-round selections was shortened to 10 minutes starting in 2008, and further shortened to 8 minutes starting in 2026.
 The time for seventh-round selections was shortened from five to four minutes in 2015.
 If a team does not make a decision within its allotted time, the team still can submit its selection at any time after its time is up, but the next team is then free to make a selection, thus possibly 'stealing' a player the team with the earlier pick may have been considering.
 This occurred in the 2003 draft, when the Minnesota Vikings, with the 7th overall pick, were late with their selection.
 The Jacksonville Jaguars drafted quarterback Byron Leftwich and the Carolina Panthers drafted offensive tackle Jordan Gross before the Vikings were able to submit their selection of defensive tackle Kevin Williams.
 This also happened in 2011; as the Baltimore Ravens were negotiating a trade with the Chicago Bears, their time expired and allowed the Kansas City Chiefs to pick ahead of Baltimore, who were unable to finalize the trade with Chicago.